 Lust/love was new and exciting.
 Now intimacy may be more intentional, scheduled, or it may not be happening at all.
 There are plenty of folks who are too worn out from their daily lives to even hold one another platonically, let alone intimately.
 It may be difficult at first, even embarrassing or clumsy, but it’s possible to rekindle that connection.

 - If you haven’t laughed in a long time, find the lighter side of life, and share.
 Don’t forget you need to play together to stay happily together.

 I’ve listened to many people struggle and fight during a therapy session.
 But when they can still laugh about something, I feel much more optimistic about whether or not they will make it.
 There’s something positive between them, a connection that contains a lightness and speaks to shared history.

 All work and no play is no good.
 And laughter is so much a part of connection.
-So watch an old Monty Python movie.
-Or have a water gun fight.
-Simply play.

 - If the two of you are passing ships in the night, have at least one common goal (Psst… not the kids…).

 What are the two of you about?
 Where is your sense of partnership?

 It’s pivotal to share something outside of parenting.
 Whether it’s work in your community, in your culture, in a church, or in your own lives such as a hobby or sport…working together – making a difference together – is a powerful bonding opportunity.
 You’ll find common purpose – and that bond feels good.

 - If you’re focused on what’s not there any more, you’ll miss what what is there — the deeper understanding and value of years together.